The ultimate 10-Point checklist for buying a digital picture frame

 Energy Management

-A 21 – 24 inches digital picture frame will typically draw about 10 – 20 Watts per hour.
-Depending on where you live, this comes down to something like $ 1 – 3 per month in electricity costs assuming your frame is powered on for 16 hours every day.
+A 21 – 24 inch digital picture frame will typically draw about 10 – 20 Watts.
+Depending on where you live, this comes down to something like $1 – 3 per month in electricity costs, assuming your frame is powered on for 16 hours every day.

 But every little thing counts.
 Every electronic device should draw as low energy as possible, especially if there is no added value.

-This means for the digital picture frame that it should turn itself off when it is not needed.
+This means that the digital picture frame should turn itself off when it is not needed.

-Very common are motion detectors or luminosity sensors.
-I am personally not a fan of either method.
-But a fully fletched presence detection may be too complicated to set up for the mass market.
+Motion detectors or luminosity sensors are very common.
+I am personally not a fan of either method, but a fully fledged presence detection system may be too complicated to set up for the mass market.

 Cabling options